alanjameschapman/whiteboard/docs/TESTING.md

 | Feature | Test | Outcome |
 | - | - | - |
 |

+Tables and screenshots of feature testing - Feature, Action and Effect.
+Expected outcome vs actual outcome.

 ## Automated Testing
 - [Jest JS](https://jestjs.io/) is a JavaScript Testing Framework with a focus on simplicity.